The Redwoods Whakarewarewa Forest in on the North Island of New Zealand is home to some of the best Rotorua walks in the region.

 5) Other Rotorua Activities

-» You can learn much more about each and every attraction in the 12 Best Rotorua Activities Guide
+» You can learn much more about each and every attraction in the top things to do in Rotorua overview:

 1. Wai-O-Tapu Thermal Wonderland